-Antique Watch Company is a 32 year old company that was started by an antique watch collector in Atlanta, Georgia.
+Antique Watch Company was started in 1980 by an antique watch collector in Atlanta, Georgia.
 He had become frustrated by the lack of qualified watchmakers who could repair vintage watches.
 In opening the watch business, Antique Watch Company (AWCO) became the only exclusive watch business in the Atlanta area that specialized in antique watch restoration.
 Rusty Tuggle was the only employee and a couple of years later, bought the watch shop and still runs it today.
 The Antique Watch Company has now become known nationally, as well as internationally, as a top restorer of fine timepieces.

 Rusty ran the shop for many years in Atlanta out of two restored 1920's wooden cabooses.
 Rusty's shop became a "Floyd's barbershop," as someone was always visiting and sitting around talking watches while he worked.
 He had a few of them stay around for awhile as employees - Allen, Paul, Hugh, Jimmy, Ricky, Tim, and his son, Justin.
 Rusty's wife, Judith, has been a mainstay of the shop running the office part of the business.
 Over the years, Rusty and Judith have made many friends of loyal customers and continue to do so.